csc-training/sscc-qc-basic/tutorial1/tutorial1.md

-# Tutorial 1: Basic DFT calculations using TmoleX and TURBOMOLE {.title}
+# Tutorial 1: Basic DFT calculations using TmoleX and TURBOMOLE

 * Spring School on Computational Chemistry 26-28 April 2023
-* Atte Sillanpää, CSC - IT center for Science LTD, based on the work of Nino Runeberg
+* Atte Sillanpää, CSC - IT center for Science LTD, based on the earlier work of Nino Runeberg

 ## Overview

-1 TmoleX is a graphical user interface to set up, launch and run jobs with TURBOMOLE 1 This tutorial is made for use with TmoleX  23.1.0 and TUBOMOLE 7.7 1 We'll use a locally installed TmoleX to set up a formaldehyde geometry optimization 1 Configure and submit the job to be run on mahti.csc.fi supercomputer 1 Perform a frequency calculation on the resulting structure 1 Visualize results
+1. TmoleX is a graphical user interface to set up, launch and run jobs with TURBOMOLE
+1. This tutorial is made for use with TmoleX  23.1.0 and TUBOMOLE 7.7
+1. We'll use a locally installed TmoleX to set up a formaldehyde geometry optimization
+1. Configure and submit the job to be run on mahti.csc.fi supercomputer
+1. Perform a frequency calculation on the resulting structure
+1. Visualize results

 ## Remote usage setup